In this article, we explore The Marketing Inverted Pyramid TM, a model that represents how marketing forms the foundation of business strategy.

 This is how the three sides of the Marketing Inverted Pyramid work in succession and feedback to form an infinite cycle, which guides strategy and tactics.

 APPLYING THE MARKETING INVERTED PYRAMID

 After understanding the basic strategy framework, the next step is to apply it to your business.
 Think how your business performs in each aspect of the inverted pyramid.
 List down all the variables and factors that make up each side of the inverted pyramid.
 Then assess each factor with brutal honesty.

-You can use the rating system described on the next page to help with this analysis.
+You can use the rating system described below to help with this analysis.

 After you have scored every factor, add up all the scores for a total.

 Compare your total score with the grades above to see where your business currently stands.
 Use this framework to identify your strengths and weaknesses and make adjustments as needed.